 For customers to access the TD program, they must first be certified as eligible through the application process.
-The applicant must meet two of the three categories following categories to be eligible as developed by ACCESS LYNX and approved by the Local Coordinating Board (LCB).
+The applicant must meet two of the three following categories to be eligible.

 1. Have no access to a fixed route.
 All customers who are within three-quarters of a mile of LYNX fixed-route service will be required to use that service.
 Applicants who cannot access fixed-route bus system must demonstrate why through a functional assessment.
 For applicants outside the three-quarter mile radius, ACCESS LYNX demand response service will be offered as a feeder service to fixed-route or as direct transport.